dotmesh-io/docs/hugo/content/install-setup/kubernetes-docker-for-mac.md

 ## DOES NOT WORK YET

 Sorry, this guide doesn't work yet.
-It should start working when [#263](https://github.com/dotmesh-io/dotmesh/issues/263) is fixed and we start working with Kubernetes 1.8 and hopefully 1.9.
+It should start working when [#263](https://github.com/dotmesh-io/dotmesh/issues/263) is fixed and we start working with Kubernetes 1.8 and hopefully 1.9 (which is what ships with latest Docker for Mac).

+We also need to figure out how hostPort networking interacts with Docker for Mac, and probably provide alternative dotmesh yaml for Docker for Mac which exposes the dotmesh service in a way that means it actually gets exposed on localhost.

+## ARE YOU SURE YOU WANT TO READ IT ANYWAY?

 {{% overview %}}
 * [Edge build of Docker for Mac](https://docs.docker.com/docker-for-mac/install/) with [Kubernetes enabled](https://docs.docker.com/docker-for-mac/#kubernetes).